 - 1. Clear all setup tools and loose objects away from machine. - 2.
-W1865 Only: Push STOP button in. - 3.
+Push STOP button in. - 3.
 Connect machine to power supply. - 4.
-W1865 Only: Twist STOP button clockwise until it springs out (see Figure 17).
+Twist STOP button clockwise until it springs out (see Figure 16).
 This resets the switch so the machine can start. - 5.
 Press START button to turn machine ON.
 Verify motor starts up and runs smoothly without any unusual problems or noises. - 6.
-Press STOP button to turn machine OFF. - W1864 only: Congratulations!
-Test Run is complete. - 7.
-W1865 Only: WITHOUT resetting STOP button, try to start machine by pressing the START button.
+Press STOP button to turn machine OFF. - 7.
+WITHOUT resetting STOP button, try to start machine by pressing the START button.
 The machine should not start. - If the machine does not start, the STOP button safety feature is working correctly.
 Congratulations!
 Test Run is complete. - If the machine does start with the STOP button pushed in, immediately disconnect power to the machine.
 The STOP button safety feature is not working correctly and must be replaced before further using the machine.
 Call Tech Support for help.